lindsay e hansen

 EMPLOYMENT HISTORY

-Fish Ecologist, Flagstaff, AZ
+Fish Biologist (GS-9), Flagstaff, AZ

 US Geological Survey, Grand Canyon Monitoring and Research Center